 In addition, two giant 80 K quench tanks are reserved for the recovery of helium in case of a magnet quench—a situation where superconductivity is lost due to a local temperature rise in the magnets.

-The European Domestic Agency (EU-DA) is responsible for the detailled design, manufacturing, installation and testing of the LN2 Plant and Auxiliary Systems.
+The European Domestic Agency (EU-DA) is responsible for the detailled design, manufacturing, installation and testing of the LN2 plant and auxiliary systems.
 "Two aspects of this procurement are 'out of the ordinary,'" says Emmanuel.
 "First, the storage designed for quench recovery will be the largest of its kind.
 And second, the plant will use a helium gas compression technique—centrifugal compression—that has never been used before on this scale.
-Standard Helium oil screwed compressor can't be used in this case because of the compression ratio and flow volume required by the ITER machine."
+Standard helium oil screwed compressors can't be used in this case because of the compression ratio and flow volume required by the ITER machine."

-"This has certainly been a challenging PA to prepare," says Plant Engineering Division Head Luigi Serio.
+"This has certainly been a challenging Procurement Arrangement to prepare," says Plant Engineering Division Head Luigi Serio.
 "The team worked very hard to establish the conceptual design and finalize the requirements for an efficient and reliable plant.
-We're satisfied with the result and with the collaborative spirit established with our colleagues at EU-DA, to whom we now hand over procurement responsibility
+We're satisfied with the result and with the collaborative spirit established with our colleagues at EU-DA, to whom we now hand over procurement responsibility."

 "Unfortunately ... there is no time to celebrate!" he adds.
 "We have to issue the call for tender for the direct procurement of the Helium refrigerators before August."

 Approximately three years will be necessary for the design and manufacturing of the LN2 plant and auxiliary systems.
 The first component deliveries are expected at the end of 2014 for installation and testing activities to begin.